c-blake/bu/doc/hyperfine.md

 references I have seen to its results as "statistically significant benchmarking".
 I think its failings are many and its promoters may be literally befuddled by the use of the utf8 ± sign which is really quite superficial.
-I wrote this up a couple of years ago, and it's possible the CL tool has evolved since then, but at the time it had (at least!) these eight problems:[^1]
+I wrote this up a couple of years ago (hyperfine-1.11), and it's possible the tool has evolved since then, but at the time it had (at least!) these problems:[^1]

 1. It simply measures the wrong thing.
 You want the min, not the mean *unless* you are truly trying to assess things like "99% latencies/high quantiles" or